 401(k) Plan.
 We maintain a tax-qualified 401(k) retirement plan for eligible employees in the United States, including our named executive officers.
 Plan participants are able to defer eligible compensation subject to applicable annual Internal Revenue Code, or the Code, limits.
-We provide an employer-matching contribution of up to 4.0% of eligible compensation that a participant elects to defer, which was increased from 3.5%, effective January 2022.
+We provide an employer-matching contribution of up to 4.0% of eligible compensation that a participant elects to defer.
 Matching contributions are 100% vested when contributed.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to employees until distributed from the 401(k) plan.